 The funds may be restricted, returned or declined.
 In the event that a refund of fees is due from the University of Bristol, the processing restrictions will also apply to those transactions.

-If your tuition and/or bench fees are due to be paid by an external organisation such as the NHS, a government department, charity or company, you must provide evidence of your sponsorship by supplying the Income Office with a copy of your sponsorship confirmation document or by completing a sponsorship authorisation form (PDF, 35kB).
+If your tuition fees are due to be paid by an external organisation such as the NHS, a government department, charity or company, you must provide evidence of your sponsorship by supplying the Income Office with a copy of your sponsorship confirmation document or by completing a sponsorship authorisation form (PDF, 35kB).

 Please ensure that the document has been signed by an authorised representative of the sponsoring organisation, and send it to the Income Office no later than the start of the academic year.
-Once you have registered, the Income Office will issue your sponsor with an invoice for your tuition and/or bench fees.
+Once you have registered, the Income Office will issue your sponsor with an invoice for your tuition fees.

 The University will only continue to recognise an organisation as your sponsor if payments are made promptly.
 If you experience problems with your sponsorship arrangements, you will ultimately become responsible for paying your own fees.